athom031/athom031.github.io/The_Chai_Chai_Talk.md

 #### Joined by Pratyusha Macherla

 In the eight and last episode of the Chai Chai Talk, we are joined by Pratyusha Macherla.
 Pratyusha is a second year Neuroscience major from San Jose, California.
 Together we explore the Indian college circuit and the music scene that accompanies it.
 Tune in, for the last time, to hear how Pratyusha and I took part in the South Asian college community and learned to expand our immigrant identities past the boundaries of India itself.
+Hopefully you will do the same.
 <br/>

 ##### Part 1